asynchroza/rds-prcs-ts/docs/IMPLEMENTATION.md

     (also it doesn't make sense to have a dispatcher leader if we could do a direct subscription between the server and the processing workers)
         - We're entering Redis Consumer Group territory, Redis is handling the distribution of the messages i.e. the dispatcher is embedded within the Redis process (i.e. `XREADGROUP` with consumer id)

+## Dispatcher Architecture

+- Node process which tries to acquire the leader lock from Redis.
+If acquired, it spawns three worker threads - one is suscribed to the pubsub channel and routes messages, second is listening for ACKs and third is processing pending messages by republishing them.
+We don't have a guarantee that all of these would run in parallel but it's a good starting point.
+The main thread is responsible for acquiring the lock, starting and shutting down worker threads based on the lock state.

+### Message Routing

+- The node process is fed a configuration file with all available consumers
+    - Consumer IDs will be `host:port`
+- After a message is received on the channel, assign a new ID to the message, distribute to next consumer in queue.
+- Message is delivered over a connection using the [custom protocol](#custom-protocol)

+### Listening for ACKs

+- Listening on a port - How to make sure that leader receives the frames when we have multiple active dispatchers
+    - Replicative fan-out, new service?
+    - Can NGINX or Caddy do something of the sorts?
+- Consumers use the [custom protocol](#custom-protocol) to let us know they have acknowledged a message.

+### Redistribution of Unacknowledged Messages

+- Process is actively retrieving the latest values available for redistribution from the sorted hash set
+- Publishes the unacknowledge messages on the same pubsub channel and expires the entry from the set (it's expected that the message routing thread would set it anew if unprocessed)
+    - We have only one dispatcher concerned with redistributing the messages so as far we don't execute redistribution processes in parallel, with redistributing the same message twice.

+## Custom Protocol